 7. Offer a price that allows you wiggle room

-As many of you know, buying a used car is going to save you a lot of money, but these used car buying tips will save you even more.
+Buying a used car is going to save you a lot of money and these used car buying tips will save you even more.
 You can confidently head to the car dealerships in search of the best deal.